buduchail/go-skeleton/README.md

     * [logrus](https://github.com/sirupsen/logrus) is a stdlib compatible library that provides context (structured logging), formatters (text, JSON) and output handlers (syslog, logstash).
 A custom interface and wrapper implementation is provided, which simplifies sending custom context in each log invocation.

 * Middleware
     * There are several middleware stacks for golang, such as [alice](https://github.com/justinas/alice), [gorilla toolkit](http://www.gorillatoolkit.org/pkg/handlers)'s handlers or the middleware package from the [echo](https://echo.labstack.com/middleware) framework.
-In this project a simple middleware stack is implemented by using functions that implement the http.HandlerFunc interface.
+In this project a simple middleware stack is provided by using functions that implement the http.HandlerFunc interface.
 The middleware stack is only implemented for the net/http adapter.

 * Correlation ID
     * A correlation ID middleware function is implemented and used in the net/http adapter.
 It checks for a correlation ID header and inserts a new ID if the header does not exist.
 The ID is then displayed in a request log, handled by another middleware function.